xouabita/linear-algebra-cheat-sheet/README.md

 =============================

 *To print this review sheet : http://kiq.li/34K*
-*Feel free to correct, fork or open issue for any mistakes.*
+*Feel free to correct, add some points, fork or open issue for any mistakes.*

 Vector space, subspace, linear independence